The Real Housewives of Beverly Hills season 1: Cast

-The first season of The Real Housewives of Beverly Hills introduced six women to the franchise, that are described as "the most affluent women in the country," as well as describing their affluence and wealth with, "these women are in the center of it all and they have the mansions, the cars, and the diamonds to prove it."
+The first season of The Real Housewives of Beverly Hills introduced six women to the franchise, that are described as "the most affluent women in the country", as well as describing their affluence and wealth with, "these women are in the center of it all and they have the mansions, the cars, and the diamonds to prove it."

 The Real Housewives of Beverly Hills was the second series in The Real Housewives franchise to featured family members, following The Real Housewives of New Jersey, with sisters Kim and Kyle Richards.
 The series also includes Taylor Armstrong, Camille Grammer, Adrienne Maloof, and Lisa Vanderpump.

 Taylor Armstrong moved to Beverly Hills in 2003 from her hometown of Oklahoma.
 She met her husband, Russell Armstrong, and together they have a daughter, Kennedy.
 In addition to being a wife and mom, Armstrong is a philanthropist and business woman.
 Armstrong founded her own SAP firm, e-Implement Inc. and volunteers for the 1736 Family Crisis Center.
 She has adapted the "work hard, play hard" attitude, which allows her to maintain her identity in Beverly Hills.

 Camille Grammer joined the series reluctantly, revealing that her husband at the time, Kelsey Grammer, encouraged her to join the series.
-Grammer is regarded as a “triple threat” with experience as a model, actress, and dancer.
+Grammer is regarded as a "triple threat" with experience as a model, actress, and dancer.
 Her career as a dancer began when she was cast on Club MTV.
 The Grammers were married for 13 years and together they have a daughter, Mason, and a son, Jude.
 The pair have mixed business with pleasure through their production company, Grammnet Inc. The production company is known for producing successful shows including; Medium, Girlfriends and The Game.

 Adrienne Maloof is a businesswoman from a very affluent and successful family.
-She moved to Beverly Hills with her family from Albuquerque, New Mexico when she was 1976.
+She moved to Beverly Hills with her family from Albuquerque, New Mexico in 1976.
 Throughout the years, her family built the Maloof dynasty- sports and entertainment enterprise which includes the Sacramento Kings, Palms Casino Resort, Sweeping Palms Entertainment and the Maloof Money Cup.
 Maloof was married to Dr. Paul Nassif, a renowned plastic surgeon and together they have three sons; Gavin, and twins Christian and Colin.